Neuroscience 3860 Introduction to Research Guidelines

 The broad objective of NSC 3860 is for the student to become familiar with the current projects, techniques, and publications of a neuroscience research laboratory.
 In order to do this, the student will need to become familiar with the most important current literature that is significant for the work in the laboratory and take part in a research project in the laboratory.
 The emphasis will be on scientific reading and writing, and on obtaining sufficient practical experience to comprehend the process of development of scientific ideas as well as the problems and difficulties involved in research.

-Starting Fall 2017: All undergraduate students conducting research in Neuroscience have to complete Responsible Conduct of Research (RCR) training online.
+All undergraduate students conducting research in Neuroscience must complete the Responsible Conduct of Research (RCR) training online.

 - Click here for training requirements and information.
 When taking the online RCR training, enroll in the Bio/Physical Sciences (VUBPS) course – unless you are working in Wilson Hall with human subjects, in which case, you can select the Psychological Sciences (VUPSY) course as an alternate.

 The paper is due on the last day of class.
-There will be a deduction of 1 letter grade for papers received after the deadline.
+There will be a deduction of 1 letter grade on papers received after the deadline.
 Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.